iqb-berlin/iqb-components/README.md

 #### Dialogs
 These dialogs provide typical modal boxes to be presented to the user.
 They are angular material based so take care to import the modules `MatDialogModule, MatIconModule, MatButtonModule` in your application.
-Otherwise for example the positioning on page will fail.
+Otherwise, for example the positioning on page will fail.
 Please have a look at the parameters to understand these components:

 ##### ConfirmDialogComponent